 From the drawing room inside the house, there is a fantastic view of the external pond.
 Tom decided to lower the level further in order to see more of it and create a formal lawn that doubles up as a games pitch.
 Planting around the house is very traditional with blowsy peonies sitting with English roses and lavender.

-As is often the case when involved in such intricate projects, Tom and his clients have become good friends, thereby ensuring regular visits back to the property.
-Tom attended a family wedding, where a marquee was erected on the formal lawn – the garden providing a magnificent backdrop to the event.
+As is often the case when involved in such intricate landscape projects, Tom and his clients have become good friends, thereby ensuring regular visits back to the property.
+Tom attended a family wedding, where a marquee was erected on the formal lawn – the garden design providing a magnificent backdrop to the event.

 For more on this “brilliant bloke” and his rural landscape masterpieces click here